 Remember, you will use this information to create a step-by-step plan, so you must get as many details as possible.

 You won’t get any more client feedback until the end of the project, so give this step your full attention.

 You will also need to clearly document the information you receive.
 Your team will use this documentation to guide their work throughout the project, so it needs to be accurate and comprehensive.

-Now that you have the product requirements, decide how you are going to complete the project.
+Now that you have the product requirements, decide how to complete the project.
 Make a list of the tools and resources you will need.
-If you are going to need help from another employee or subcontractor who isn’t on the team, determine who you will work with and how the partnership will go.
+If you need help from another employee or subcontractor who isn’t on the team, determine who you will work with and how the partnership will go.